 But it’s important for companies to nurture their interns.
-Internship mentoring is an integral part of the development process.
-It not only provides a more hands-on approach to helping interns improve their job skills and understanding of how to behave in the workplace, but also makes them feel more appreciated by an employer, demonstrating an organization’s investment in their professional growth.
+Mentoring is an integral part of the development process.
+It not only provides a more hands-on approach to helping interns improve their job skills and understand how to behave in the workplace, but also makes them feel more appreciated by an employer, demonstrating an organization’s investment in their professional growth.
 That can boost workers’ motivation and, in turn, the quality of their work.

-Yet, mentoring an intern can only succeed if it is conducted skillfully.
-It requires a willingness of organizations to give interns responsibility and provide feedback.
-Consider these guidelines to help you effectively manage an intern.
+Yet mentoring an intern can only succeed if it is conducted skillfully.
+It requires a willingness of organizations to connect with interns, give responsibility and provide feedback.
+Consider these important tips to help you effectively manage an intern.

 Match the intern’s skills to the internship

-They can also help in interns’ development, giving them a stronger sense of how a business operates and aims to achieve its goals.
-But it’s important to carefully outline the reasons for the project and its potential impact on an organization.
+In addition to an intern’s passions and skills, it is also important for them to gain progressive skills to learn a stronger sense of how a business operates and aims to achieve its goals.
+As all projects are assigned, carefully outline the reasons for each project and its potential impact on an organization.

 Displaying and clarifying how your mission and values apply to your business motivates workers to stay focused on your business goals and the best ways to interact with customers.

-Mentoring can help interns improve their skills with all the resulting benefits for their careers while also having a positive effect on an organization in the short and long term.
-Learn more about how you can grow your business in the Small Business section of the Learning Center.
+Hiring interns can help improve the skills of the next generation and have a positive effect on an organization in the short and long term.
+Learn more about how you can grow your business in the Nationwide Business Solution Center.